Rat Care

 - Follow the Rat Care links when you are ready to compare products or read the next guide.

 Quick answer: the best rat cage accessories give your rats a real job in the cage: somewhere to hide, climb, perch, feed, forage, or rest.
-Start with one stable hide, one shelf or ledge route, a feeding point, and a small foraging option before adding themed pieces.
+Start with one stable hide, one shelf or ledge for movement, a feeding point, and a small foraging option before adding themed pieces.

 // CH.06 · QUICK READ